|Lean Six Sigma Training : e-Learning Courses|

 The course is divided into the 5 Six Sigma phases (Define, Measure, Analyse, Improve & Control) and teaches Financial Benefits of Lean Six Sigma, Project Selection, Leading a Team, Reading Specification Limits, Constructing As-Is Process Flow, Value Stream Maps, Is/Is Not Analysis, Collection Plans, Understanding Variation & Tampering, Measurement Process Capability - Cp & Cpk, Calculating Process Sigma Levels, Standard Deviation, Dot Plots & Histograms, Stratification and Pareto Analysis, Distributions, Box Plots, Run Charts and Advanced Control Charts, Design of Experiments, QFD - House of Quality, Force Field Analysis, FMEA, Kaizen, Change Management and many others areas.

 Future Learning Systems worked with GSK to implement a bespoke version of the current Lean Six Sigma e-learning programmes, implemented internally on their third party SCORM compliant Learning Management System.
-The roll-out of the programme is for up to 5,000 employees World-wide initially.
+The roll-out of the programme is in use by over 3,000 employees world-wide.

 Some Customer CommentsRandstad - Fraser Dann